1st tanker carrying LNG from US arrives in Germany | Headlines

 Environmental campaigners said they planned to protest the arrival of the Maria Energy, arguing Germany shouldn't be importing fossil fuels, particularly gas obtained through fracking.

-Reserves in Germany's gas storage facilities rose above 90% at the start of the year as unseasonably warm temperatures across much of central Europe reduced heating demand.
+Reserves in Germany's gas storage facilities rose above 90 per cent at the start of the year as unseasonably warm temperatures across much of central Europe reduced heating demand.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)